Q: What is the authentication domain?

 Active Directory domain after setting up the trust?

 A: In order to use security principles from the authentication domain, you must use Domain Local groups within your own Active Directory forest or domain.
 Universal and Global groups cannot contain security principles from an external forest or domain.
-If you are using Exchange 2007 or above, this necessarily means splitting off Active Directory permissions from Exchange permissions, as Exchange permissions are based on the mailbox, which resides in your forest or domain.

 Q: What changes do I have to make with group policy?